Apache Iceberg, Schema Evolution, Data Modeling, Backward Compatibility, Data Lakehouse

 Type Promotion

-Iceberg supports safe type promotions that widen data types without loss of precision:
+Iceberg supports safe type promotions that widen data types without loss of precision.
+"Widening" means expanding a type's capacity to hold larger values or more precise numbers, ensuring no data is lost during conversion:

 -- Promote integer to long